nearit/Xamarin-SDK/docs/ios/user-profiling.md

 If you detect that your user already has a NearIT profileID in your CRM database (i.e. after a login), you should manually write it on a local app installation:
 <div class="code-swift">
-manager.setProfile(id: "your remote NearIT profile ID")
+NITManager.DefaultManager.ProfileId = "your remote NearIT profile ID";
 </div>
 <div class="code-objc">
 [manager setProfileId:@"your remote NearIT profile ID"];